Greenville’s Sciatica Treatment Specialist

 In general, medical professionals define sciatica as numbness, weakness, burning, sharp, or tingling pain on one side of the body.
 This discomfort can be felt in the area of the lower back, buttocks, hip, leg, or foot.
 Pain may radiate just into the buttocks or all the way down the leg to the foot.
 Pain is usually worse when bending over, sitting, or with rotation through the low back and hips.

 Radiating pain is one of the more intense symptoms associated with sciatica that our chiropractor in Greenville treats.
 The patient may also feel numbness and tingling or pins-and-needles in the low back or all the way down your leg.
 The symptoms aren’t always consistent – the pain may be variable and jump around in different locations.
+Click here to learn more about what to do when sciatica pain becomes unbearable.

 All of these symptoms can range from very mild to severely debilitating.
 The symptoms may occur gradually or suddenly and may be constant or intermittent.
 Sciatica pain occurrence typically depends on your activity, positions, and movements.
 If a disc herniation is the cause of your sciatica symptoms, you may notice exacerbated shooting pain when you cough, sneeze or bearing down.